New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

-\paragraph{Previous constructions} The original counterexample by Thomason~\cite{Thomason_1989} to Erd\H{o}s' conjecture for $t \ge 4$ was given by the blow-up sequence of graphs formed by vectors in orthogonal geometries and they still provide the best general upper bound for $c_t$ when $t \geq 7$.
-This construction gives $c_4 < 0.03050$ and $c_5 < 0.001769$.
-Thomason improved upon the value given by the construction for $c_4$ through a computer based local search around its two-fold blow-up, giving an improved upper bound of $0.03030$.
-Franek and R\"odl~\cite{FranekRodl_1993} presented a class of more simply describable Cayley graphs obtained using a computer search whose blow-up sequences likewise disprove Erd\H{o}s' conjecture for $t=4$, giving an upper bound of $c_4<0.03052$ through a construction on $2^{10} = 1024$ vertices.
-Franek~\cite{Franek_2002} later generalised this construction to $t \in \{5,6\}$ getting $c_5 < 0.001730$ and $c_6 < 0.00004544$, where the latter is the currently best known upper bound on $c_6$.
+\paragraph{Previous constructions.} The original counterexample by Thomason~\cite{Thomason_1989} to Erd\H{o}s' conjecture for $t \ge 4$ was given by the blow-up sequence of graphs formed by vectors in orthogonal geometries.
+This construction gives $c_4 < 0.03050$ and $c_5 < 0.001769$ and Thomason improved the bound for $t = 4$ to $c_4 < 0.03030$ through a computer based local search around its two-fold blow-up.
+Franek and R\"odl~\cite{FranekRodl_1993} presented a class of more simply describable Cayley graphs containing a construction on $2^{10} = 1024$ vertices, also found through a computer search, whose blow-up sequence likewise disproves Erd\H{o}s' conjecture for $t=4$ by giving an upper bound of $c_4 < 0.03052$.
+This was generalised by Franek~\cite{Franek_2002} and Deza, Franek, and Liu~\cite{deza2012conjecture}, giving the currently best known bounds for $c_6$, $c_7$, and $c_8$.